Learning Groups

 Note that all documents must be on file prior to a child being dropped off at a Learning Groups event.

-Why does Learning Groups need to know if my child has Learning Services or Inclusive Education Support?
+Why does Learning Groups need to know if my child has Learning Support or Inclusive Education Support?

 FAQ- Community Connections